HSchmale16/Calculus/pres.md

     * Each frame can be drawn in separate threads
     * Each row/col could also been drawn in own thread
 * Calculating the Mandelbrot value for each pixel

+# The program demonstration

+# Going through the program
+I will now walk you through the program